Enjoy Travel to Japan!

 3. Esashi Jinku Festival (Oshu City — every May)

-A traditional performing arts festival held in Oshu City where Oni Kenbai may be performed.
+This traditional performing arts festival held in Oshu City occasionally features Oni Kenbai performances.

 • A museum displaying the history and costumes of Oni Kenbai.